philip-khor/blogdown_source/content/post/2018-08-27-exploring-ge14-results-with-python-part-2.md

 3. Calculate `$$\beta_{LW}=\rho_1\phi_1 + \rho_2 \phi_2 + \rho_3 \phi_3 + ... + \rho_k \phi_k$$`
 where `$\rho_1 = 1$`.

 To be on the safe side, I assume a linear probability model, where the outcome of interest is whether Pakatan Harapan wins the seat.
-I'm not too familiar with the literature, but I couldn't really find it being used in a classification problem before, so I'm not sure if it's shown to be appropraite for the logistic model.
+I'm not too familiar with the literature, but I couldn't really find it being used in a classification problem before, so I'm not sure if it's shown to be appropriate for the logistic model.

 And since I can't figure out how to properly construct my standard errors, you'll just have to make do with estimates.